-After Settlement, DomaCom will appoint a licensed real estate agent as the Property Manager for the Sub-Fund.
+After Settlement, DomaCom will procure the appointment of a licensed real estate agent as the property manager for the Sub-Fund.
 The Property Manager will be responsible for property management functions typically undertaken by a property manager of a rental property.

-DomaCom, as the Manager, will appoint suitably qualified Valuers who are required to undertake independent valuations in accordance with the valuation timetable.
+DomaCom, as the manager, will appoint suitably qualified valuers who are required to undertake independent valuations in accordance with the valuation timetable.

-In addition, the Valuers must:
+In addition, the valuers must:

-- be suitably qualified to carry out a valuation and possess at least 5 years' appropriate experience; - be authorised under the law of the State or Territory where the valuation takes place to practice as a valuer (if applicable); - be a member of the Australian Property Institute and is categorised as a Certified Practising Valuer by that institute; - possess professional indemnity insurance cover of at least \$5 million from a reputable and creditworthy insurer; - be independent of the Trustee and DomaCom, and have no pecuniary interest or other conflict of interest that could reasonably be regarded as being capable of affecting that person's ability to give an unbiased opinion of the market value or that could conflict with a valuation of the interest property; - not be a company acting for a vendor (i.e. as agent or adviser on the sale of the property interest to the DomaCom Fund); and - value a property interest for the DomaCom Fund on no more than three consecutive occasions (Valuer's Cycle) to ensure diversity and rotation.
+- be suitably qualified to carry out a valuation and possess at least 5 years' appropriate experience; - be authorised under the law of the State or Territory where the valuation takes place to practice as a valuer (if applicable); - be a member of the Australian Property Institute and categorised as a Certified Practising Valuer by that institute; - possess professional indemnity insurance cover of at least \$5 million from a reputable and creditworthy insurer; - be independent of the Trustee and DomaCom, and have no pecuniary interest or other conflict of interest that could reasonably be regarded as being capable of affecting that person's ability to give an unbiased opinion of the market value or that could conflict with a valuation of the Property and an interest in the Property; - not be a company acting for a vendor (i.e. as agent or adviser on the sale of the Property interest to the Sub-Fund); and

+• value a Property interest for the Sub-Fund on no more than three consecutive occasions (valuer's cycle) to ensure diversity and rotation.

-ASIC Regulatory Guide 46
+ASIC Regulatory Guide 46 disclosures